albedo-engine/swizzler/README.md

 The `matchers` attribute provide a list of files to match under the same asset.

-The `id` attribute is used to identify the file matched.
-The `matcher` attribute provides a regular expression checking input files for a match.
+* `id` is used to identify mathched files
+* `matcher` provides a regular expression checking input files for a match.

 Example: